jpelzer/echo-api/README.md

 - look for a better way of converting "seventy three" to 73
 - automatic creation of usernames for Hue (should be trivial, but it would be good to add it)
-- "scenes" (tasks that can call subtasks; i.e., set the lights *and* temperature)
-- bi-directional controls...
-Use the Amazon Echo app to add a todo like 'query thermostats' and we'd update the todo with the answer.

 [wolfram]: https://developer.wolframalpha.com/portal/apisignup.html
 [hue-api]: https://github.com/peter-murray/node-hue-api